Lambourn Valley Railway

-The Lambourn Valley Railway (LVR) was a branch railway line running from the town of Newbury, Berkshire north-west to the village of Lambourn.
+The Lambourn Valley Railway (LVR) was a branch railway line in England, running from the town of Newbury, Berkshire north-west to the civil parish of Lambourn.
 It was opened in 1898.
 Fulfilling a local need, it was in financial difficulties throughout its independent life and was sold to the Great Western Railway (GWR) in 1905.

 Steam railmotors and a GWR diesel railcar were used on the line, as well as steam engines owned by the Lambourn valley Railway, and Great Western Railway standard engines.

 The line closed to passenger traffic in 1960, but a section between Newbury and Welford remained open for freight traffic to RAF Welford until 1972.
 A special passenger service operated on 3 November 1973 between Newbury and Welford Park to give the public a final trip over the line; a nine-coach train made four runs in each direction, and a special souvenir booklet was produced.

 Origins

 A horse tramway scheme

 Lambourn had been an important agricultural and trading centre, but in the second half of the nineteenth century it was declining.
-Interested parties suggested a number of ways of making a railway connection, seen as important to revitalising the town, but it was left to the Engineer of the newly authorised Didcot, Newbury and Southampton Railway, E E Allen. to propose a realistic scheme.
-This was a tramway from Newbury to Lambourn; the Tramways Act 1870 had enabled a low-cost form of railway to be constructed without some of the legal processes required for conventional railways.
+Interested parties suggested a number of ways of making a railway connection, seen as important to revitalising the town, but it was left to the Engineer of the newly authorised Didcot, Newbury and Southampton Railway, E. E. Allen, to propose a realistic scheme.
+This was a tramway from Newbury to Lambourn; the Tramways Act 1870 (33 & 34 Vict. c.
+78) had enabled a low-cost form of railway to be constructed without some of the legal processes required for conventional railways.

 There was considerable local enthusiasm for the scheme and the provisional Newbury and Lambourn Tramway Company was formed in late 1873.
 A 3 ft gauge single track would be laid at the side of the main road, with several short branches within Newbury.
 It was to be horse-drawn, the vehicle making two round trips daily at first.
-The cost was estimated at £30,000 and an authorising Act was obtained on 7 August 1875; one year was allowed for construction.
+The cost was estimated at £30,000 and it was authorised by the Newbury and Lamborne Tramway Order 1874 confirmed by the Tramways Orders Confirmation Act 1874 (37 & 38 Vict. c. clxxxiii) on 7 August 1874; one year was allowed for construction.
 A contract for construction was let and a first rail was ceremonially fixed; the subscribers did not come forward and only shares to the value of £4,000 were taken up.
 The company could not proceed and at the expiry of the year allowed, it was wound up.